buddycloud/buddycloud.com/slate/source/includes/_accounts.md

 `username` | ✓        | always of form `user@example.com`
 `password` | ✓        | any UTF-8 characters
 `email`    | ✓        | an email for password resets and optional push notifications

-### Username Domain
-A user with an email of `user@example.com` can also have a Buddycloud `username` of `username@example.com` by using the hosting service or running your own Buddycloud stack on the same domain.

 ##Create User